Bromgard/rcblack/Gisla_saga/Gisla_1.md

 [↩](#a25)

 <a name="footnote26" id="f26">26</a>:
   [_vilja_](http://web.ff.cuni.cz/cgi-bin/uaa_slovnik/gmc_search_v3?cmd=viewthis&id=cv:b0706:5), acc. pl., "wishes," or his demands.
-Compare this nominal form with the verb, "vilja" in the previous note.
+Compare this nominal form with the verb, "vilja" in note 26.
 [↩](#a26)

 <a name="footnote27" id="f27">27</a>: